9 Insights from my time on Wilderness Solos

 8. Nourishing the Body

 The effect of that is that hunger disappears, and we stop thinking about food… at least I do.
-Weight loss is a welcome by-product of going on a solo.
+Weight loss is a welcome byproduct of going on a solo trip.
 It just happens.
 On the last day, I usually open up a tin of sardines and eat a few before offering the rest to the birds.
-My brain gets a significant boost of energy (sardines are perfect for the brain), and they give the body strength to hike back to civilization with my gear.
+My brain gets a significant boost of energy (sardines are perfect for the brain), and they give the body strength to hike back to civilisation with my gear.

 9. Appreciating Life